olayis/expensus/README.md

 ### Installation

-1. Clone the expensus repository
+1.Clone the expensus repository

     ```sh
     git clone https://github.com/olayis/expensus.git
     ```

-2. Install all the dependencies of the project
+2.Install all the dependencies of the project

     ```sh
     yarn